Procedures for Reporting Bullying

 - Campus administrators shall investigate all reports of bullying.

-- The campus administrator shall promptly take interim action to prevent bullying during the course of an investigation.
+- The campus administrator shall promptly take interim action to prevent bullying during an investigation.

 - The investigation should be completed within 10 district business days from the date of the report.
 Cyberbullying